-An application for British citizenship is an important event that, if successful, will mean that an individual will no longer be subject to immigration control nor, in fact, would one continue to be subject to any requirement to reside either inside or outside the UK, hence enabling one to have complete freedom to live and work not only in the UK but anywhere within the ever-expanding European Economic Area (EEA).
+An application for British citizenship is an important event that, if successful, will mean that an individual will no longer be subject to immigration control nor, in fact, would one continue to be subject to any requirement to reside either inside or outside the UK, hence enabling one to have complete freedom to live and work.

 It just got even more difficult for EU nationals to get British citizenship

 Deprivation of British citizenship

 In order to make an application to Naturalise as a British citizen, you must have had Indefinite Leave to Remain for at least 12 months.